learn-co-students/map-readme-python-data-science-intro-000/README.md

 names = ['Homer', 'Marge', 'Bart', 'Maggie', 'Lisa']
 ```

 We would like to add the name `Simpson` to the end of each name.
-Just like as we did with `filter`, we can start by writing a function that solves the problem for one element.
+Just as we did with `filter`, we can start by writing a function that solves the problem for one element.

 ```python